JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_platformer.md

 - [Add scrolling to a platformer in pygame](https://stackoverflow.com/questions/14354171/add-scrolling-to-a-platformer-in-pygame)

 Unfortunately, Pygame doesn't have a built-in solution to this problem.
 Pygame use [`pygame.sprite.Sprite`](https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.Sprite) objects organized in [`pygame.sprite.Group`s](https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.Group).
 The attribute `.rect` of the _Sprites_ is used for drawing the objects as well as for the collision test between objects.
 There is no built-in feature that can convert object coordinates to screen coordinates before drawing.
-As a suggestion for the pygame developers: It would be nice to have an optional argument for the camera _offset_ in the method [`pygame.sprite.Group.draw`](https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.Group.draw).
+As a suggestion for the developers of Pygame: It would be nice to have an optional argument for the camera _offset_ in the method [`pygame.sprite.Group.draw`](https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.Group.draw).

 There a different approaches: